johnpuddephatt/hidinginplainsight/src/cinemas/shaftesbury-cinema.md

   Associated British Cinemas (ABC) owned The Shafstesbury from 1939 until it closed in 1958.
 It reopened as a casino in 1962 and the main auditorium was also used for bingo.
 It then returned to screening films  in 1964 after being refurbished, but closed for good in 1975.

-  The ballroom became a nightclub known as The Starlight Bar.
+  The building was used as a Sikh temple for a time and the ballroom became a nightclub known as The Starlight Bar.
+You can still see the facade, which is used as a shop, but it has been somewhat obscured by footbridges that have been built across the York Road.
 photos:
   - file: https://res.cloudinary.com/hpph/image/upload/v1597320822/hidinginplainsight/Shaftesbury_Cinema_Leeds_Libraries_3619.jpg
     source: Leeds Libraries Leodis.net